 You will get a full safety briefing on arrival.
 Common sense rules apply and there is a curfew for volunteers.
 There will be in-country support throughout your stay.

-You will be staying in shared single sex rooms in comfortable hotels.
+You will be staying in shared single sex rooms in comfortable hotels or a volunteer house.
 Rooms have Wi-Fi and air con.

 You will be provided food throughout the project.
 Lunches will be provided at the hospital.
 Breakfast and dinner will be provided at the accommodation.
 Interns will be taken to restaurants during the weekend tour and for their welcome meal.